Monkey-X-Byte/ViewBuilders/README.md

 </p>

 ## Requirements
 - iOS 15.0+
 - Swift 5.5+

 ## Installation

 ### Swift Package Manager
 - `File` > `Add Packages...`
-- In the search bar at the top right, paste : `https://github.com/LucasAbijmil/ViewBuilders.git`
+- In the search bar at the top right, paste: `https://github.com/LucasAbijmil/ViewBuilders.git`
 - For `Dependency Rule`, select `Up to Next Major Version` with **0.0.9**
 - Click on `Add Package`